UtterDonkey/scratch2js/README.md

 Loops can be used for any script and are not run from `spriteObject.run`.

-#### `repeat(loops, script, animate, callback)`
+#### `repeat(loops, script, callback)`
 Loop script `n` times.
 Requires 2 parameters, first for amount of times to repeat, second for the function to run.
-Has a third optional parameter, boolean, for whether or not to animate the frames.
-Has a fourth optional parameter, function, a callback to be run 1 frame after repeat loop is scheduled to end.
+Has a third optional parameter, function, a callback to be run 1 frame after the loop ends.
+NOTE: First loop is executed immediately instead of after 1 frame.

 Example:
 ```js